malvira/slink/design.md

 + might not need it for the AOD4184A, have a board option to bypass the gate driver.
 + laying it out now gives us the option to change the FETs.
++ Need reverse polarity protection on this supply.

 Sense resistor for current test point.